Parasports April 3, 2018

 Life before disability

+The operation was unsuccessful, and I was left paralyzed below the chest.
+I lost all sensation or power.
+I started undergoing physiotherapy.
 Doctors said I would be able to walk in 10-15 days.
 However, it took me almost five months to recover.
 I was advised to do another MRI, and this one showed the tumour was still there.
 Nothing had been removed from my spine!

 A family of sportsmen

-Before the tumour I even had dreams of being a full-time sportsman and had been selected for a state-level event in Jharkhand.
-But I had to drop that after the tumour was detected.
+Before the tumour I even had dreams of being a full-time sportsman and had been selected for a state-level karate event in Jharkhand.
+But I had to drop that after the illness.

-The problem is the lack of support.
-There are many foundations that I have reached out to, but the response has been slow.
+There are many foundations that I have reached out to as well, but the response has been slow.

-However, to have an edge at the international-level, one needs good training and access to the best coaches.
+To have an edge at the international-level, one needs good training and access to the best coaches.
 The lack of support from the Sports Ministry and from other foundations is a serious worry for me.
 The lack of funds, I fear, will put a brake on my dreams.